Wesleyan-Media-Project/party_classifier_pdid/README.md

 ## 1. Overview

-The party classifier in this repo is trained using a Random Forest model, which is a machine learning algorithm that combines multiple decision trees to make predictions.
-The classifier is trained on the dataset of ads that have already been labeled with the party each ads belongs to.
+The party classifier in this repo is trained using a Random Forest model, which is a machine-learning algorithm that combines multiple decision trees to make predictions.
+The classifier is trained on the dataset of ads that have already been labeled with the party each ad belongs.

 Unlike [the ad-level party classifiers](https://github.com/Wesleyan-Media-Project/party_classifier) that operate at the individual ad level, this classifier works at the entity level by analyzing all ads associated with a particular entity ["pd_id"](https://github.com/Wesleyan-Media-Project/fb_pd_id) collectively.

 In situations where you need clear and specific predictions about political party affiliations for ads, it's better to use this classifier instead of the [ad-level one](https://github.com/Wesleyan-Media-Project/party_classifier).
-This is because this party classifier operates under the assumption that all ads associated with a single pd_id will belong to the same party, leading to more consistent and potentially more accurate predictions about party affiliation when viewing the ads collectively rather than individually
+This is because this party classifier operates under the assumption that all ads associated with a single pd_id will belong to the same party, leading to more consistent and potentially more accurate predictions about party affiliation when viewing the ads collectively rather than individually.

 The script `01_create_training_data.ipynb` prepares a training dataset by first  reading the ad data `fb_2020_140m_adid_var1.csv.gz` and merges it with the WMP entity file `wmp_fb_entities_v090622.csv` based on the pd_id column.
 This allows the script to associate each ad with a party affiliation.
-Second, the script checks for each page ID (page_id) and ensure all associated ads has consistent party affiliations across.
+Second, the script checks for each page ID (page_id) and ensures all associated ads have consistent party affiliations across.
 If a page ID has ads with conflicting party affiliations, it marks that page ID as non-usable.
 Third, the script split page names into train and test with a 70/30 split to make sure pd ids of a usable page into either train or test but never both.
-Finally, the script  prepare text for train, test, and inference by filtering out the rows with non-usable page IDs and saving the resulting data frame as a compressed CSV file: `140m_with_page_id_based_training_data.csv.gz`.
+Finally, the script prepares text for train, testing, and inference by filtering out the rows with non-usable page IDs and saving the resulting data frame as a compressed CSV file: `140m_with_page_id_based_training_data.csv.gz`.
 This file contains the ad data, page IDs, party affiliations, and the train-test split information for the usable page IDs and is located in the `/data/facebook` folder.

 The script `02_training.ipynb` then loads the training data and trains the party classifier model.
-During the training process, the script trains the following machine learning models and pick the best model Random Forest based on classification reports:
+During the training process, the script trains the following machine learning models and picks the best model Random Forest based on classification reports:

 - Multinomial Naive Bayes (MultinomialNB)
 - Logistic Regression
 - Support Vector Machine (SVM)
 - Random Forest

 All models are saved in the `/models` folder.
-The best model that later used to inference the new data is  `party_clf_pdid_rf.joblib`.
+The best model which later used to inference the new data is  `party_clf_pdid_rf.joblib`.

 ### Model details